Frankston

 Frankston features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 59.7% of all households, including 21.6% couples with children, 22.0% couples without children, and 14.9% single parent families.
-Non-family households make up the remaining 40.3%, with lone person households at 36.2% and group households comprising 4.0%.
+Non-family households constitute the remaining 40.3%, with lone person households at 36.2% and group households comprising 4.0%.
 The median household size is 2.2 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households